-RATINGS: Insured/Uninsured Moody's: Aaa/Aa2 Standard & Poor's: AAA/AA Fitch Ratings: AAA/AA (See "RATINGS" herein)
+RATINGS: Insured/Uninsured Moody's: Aaa/Aa2 Standard & Poor's: AAA/AA Fitch Ratings: AAA/AA-(See "RATINGS" herein)

-In the opinion of Porter, Wright, Morris & Arthur LLP, Bond Counsel, under existing law and assuming compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes, is not treated as an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and is exempt from the Ohio personal income tax, the Ohio commercial activity tax, the Ohio corporation franchise tax (to the extent computed on the net income basis) and income taxes imposed by municipalities and other political subdivisions in Ohio.
-Interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including imposition of the corporate alternative minimum tax on a portion of that interest.
-(For a more complete discussion of tax aspects, see "TAX EXEMPTION" herein).
+In the opinion of Tucker Ellis & West LLP and JC Lewis Group, Inc., Co-Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and (ii) interest on the Bonds, and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax and income taxes imposed by municipalities and other political subdivisions in Ohio.
+The interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including imposition of the corporate alternative minimum tax on a portion of that interest.
+(For a more complete discussion of tax aspects, see TAX MATTERS.)

-\$99,270,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS, SERIES 2005-1
+\$180,000,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS, SERIES 2006-1